Jeep Gladiator (SJ): 2005 Jeep Gladiator

-In late-2004 a new Jeep Gladiator concept was introduced.
+In late 2004, a new Jeep Gladiator concept was introduced.
 While not officially intended to be sold, it was used as a demonstration "that a Jeep pickup was in the dark recesses of DaimlerChrysler's brain trust".

-The Gladiator concept features an open-air canvas roof, fold-down windshield, removable doors, and has an expandable truck bed.
+The Gladiator concept features an open-air canvas roof, fold-down windshield, removable doors, and an expandable truck bed.
 The Gladiator has a 2.8-liter, 4-cylinder common-rail turbo diesel engine that provides 165 hp and 295 lb.ft of torque.
 The truck has a 6-speed manual transmission.
 Ground clearance is 13.7 in, with a break-over angle of 23.2°, an approach angle of 47.6° and departure angle of 38.0°.
 Front and rear tires are 34 in and are mounted on 18x8-inch wheels.
 The Jeep Gladiator has a 1500 lb payload.

 A "midgate" made the concept Gladiator truck closer to an imitation of the Chevrolet Avalanche, "than an attempt to revive its namesake's glory."

 The 2005 Gladiator Concept was also a preview of the all-new 2007 Jeep Wrangler (JK) and Jeep Wrangler (JK) Unlimited.
 These featured nearly identical exterior and interior styling to the production model of the 2007-2017 Jeep Wrangler (JK).

 2012 Jeep J12

-In March, Jeep announced a revealing of a new concept at the Easter Jeep Safari in Moab, Utah.
+In March, Jeep announced a new concept at the Easter Jeep Safari in Moab, Utah.
 The J-12 is based on a modified Wrangler Unlimited chassis with a 18 in frame extension allowing the use of a 6 ft load bed.
 The styling resembles the classic 1960s-era Jeep Gladiator truck and features "old-school" 16-inch smooth steel wheels with 36-inch tires, as well as a full bench seat in the cab.